icppoduction-rgb/Proposal/docs/en/README.md

 # Proposal Project Documentation

 This README is the main entry point for the project documentation.
-It helps locate materials for the research context, Stage One, Stage Two normalization, code architecture, datasets, PostgreSQL Catalog, Parquet/DuckDB, labels, features, and leakage checks.
+It helps locate materials for the research context, Stage One, Stage Two normalization, Stage Three feature/model-ready preparation, code architecture, datasets, PostgreSQL Catalog, Parquet/DuckDB, labels, features, and leakage checks.

 The documentation separates: